scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/templates-with-former2/index.md

 ---
 authors: [scottenriquez]
 title: Using Former2 for Existing AWS Resources
-date: "2020-09-26"
+date: '2020-09-26'
-description: "Generating CloudFormation templates from existing AWS resources."
+description: 'Generating CloudFormation templates from existing AWS resources.'
-tags: ["Cloud", "Programming"]
+tags: ['Cloud', 'Programming']
 ---

 ## Overview

 I've been making a concerted effort lately to use infrastructure as code via CloudFormation for all of my personal AWS-hosted projects.
 Writing these templates can feel a bit tedious, even with editor tooling and plugins.
 I thought it would be awesome to generate CloudFormation templates for existing resources and first found CloudFormer.
 I found blog posts about CloudFormer from as far back as 2013, but it was never advertised much.

 **Update: [Former2](https://github.com/iann0036/former2) is the de facto standard now that [CloudFormer has been deprecated](https://twitter.com/iann0036/status/1314765292145274880?s=20).
 I kept my notes on CloudFormer for posterity at the end of the post.**